 Advancements in VR technology are making it more accessible and affordable to the masses, and it is finding its way into many different areas of our lives, including education, healthcare, entertainment, and socialization.

-As VR technology continues to evolve and improve, we can expect even more innovative and exciting applications to emerge.
+As Virtual Reality technology continues to evolve and improve, we can expect even more innovative and exciting applications to emerge.
 With companies like Facebook investing heavily in its development, the potential of VR technology is truly limitless.